ujjwalagrawal17/GSoC-Project-2018/GSoC_Proposal.md

 **Where you plan to publish your source code**
 - I will be working on a separate branch on git and uploading code to the forked repo almost on a daily basis, will be Creating pull requests when a complete feature is done.
 **Communication on task**
-- I will use Phabricator to manage bugs and task.
+- I will use Github to manage bugs and task.

 ===About Me